 The late payments that result from your cheque being dishonoured may be reported to the credit bureaus and reflected in your credit report.

 Also, if you do not pay off your balance or the NSF fee, the person you owe money to and the bank may send your debt to collections.

 Collections accounts stay on your credit report for 6 years after the date of your last payment and negatively impact your credit score.

 NSF fees are expensive and are best avoided.

-This fee is not the only the only one that bank customers should be wary of.
-Monthly account fees also add up and can cost anywhere from $5 to $35 per month.
+This fee is not the only one that bank customers should be wary of.
+Monthly account fees also add up and can cost anywhere from $5 to $35.

-If you are looking for a premium chequing account with a big bank, take a look at Scotiabank chequing accounts.
+If you are looking for a premium chequing account with a big bank, take a look at Scotiabank chequing accounts and HSBC chequing accounts.
 You can waive the monthly fee by keeping a minimum balance in your account.